telatin/microbiome-bioinformatics/_posts/2023-03-01-data_structures_python-2.md

 6. `graphlib`: This library provides data structures for working with graphs, including `Graph` and `DiGraph`.

 These libraries can be imported and used in your Python code as needed.
 They can provide additional functionality and efficiency for working with data beyond what is offered by the built-in data structures.
-We will cover them in another tutorial.
+In this post, we will cover some of the most useful data structures from the `collections` library.

 ## Collections